Along with a regular dental exam, brushing and flossing are the most important things you can do for your dental health.

 Brush at a 45 degree angle to your teeth.
 Put the bristles at the place where your gums and teeth meet.
 Use gentle circles.
 Don't scrub.
 Years of brushing too hard can make your gums recede.

 Clean every surface of every tooth.
 This means you must brush the cheek side, the tongue side and the top of each tooth.
+After flossing, roll it up in a tiny ball and put it in the garbage.
+Never flush floss down the toilet.

 Slow down.
 A thorough brushing should take two to three minutes.
 Try timing yourself.